-In June 2020 following the Merger, the Committee recommended, and the independent members of the Board approved, the following compensation actions with respect to Ms. Gordon:
+In May 2022, the Committee recommended, and the Board approved, the following compensation actions with respect to Mr. Stepanek:

-- A 1.3% base salary increase to \$380,000 following the Merger; - The issuance of an annual equity award with an aggregate grant date value of approximately \$218,406, which was split equally between FY21 PSUs and stock options; and - Increased the percentage target for long-term incentive compensation that is variable, at risk, and aligned with stockholder interests from 125% to 150%.
+- Mr. Stepanek's base salary was unchanged for Transition Year Ended 2022; - The issuance of an annual equity award with an aggregate target grant date value of approximately \$800,000, which was split equally between TYE22 RSUs and TYE22 PSUs; and - Set the percentage target for long-term incentive compensation that is variable, at risk, and aligned with stockholder interests at 200%.

-In May 2021, the Committee recommended, and the independent members of the Board approved, a FY21 STIP payout for Ms. Gordon in the amount of \$219,651, which represented 77% of her target opportunity under the FY21 STIP.
+In March 2023, the Committee recommended, and the Board approved, a TYE22 STIP payout for Mr. Stepanek in the amount of \$275,920, which represented 114% of his target opportunity under the TYE22 STIP.